 Our commitments are associated with contracts that are enforceable and legally binding and that specify all significant terms, including fixed or minimum services to be used, fixed, minimum or variable price provisions, and the approximate timing of the actions under the contracts.
 Operating lease commitments relate primarily to our rental of office space and co-location facilities.
-Our capital lease commitments relate primarily to our infrastructure equipment.
-Purchase commitments relate mainly to infrastructure agreements and subscription arrangements used to facilitate our operations.
+Our capital lease commitments relate primarily to our rental of office space and co-location facilities.
+Our capital lease commitments relate primarily to our infrastructure agreements and subscription arrangements used to facilitate our operations.